Update Jan. 28, 2020. Information about the discovery of the man’s vehicle has been added.

 Conger’s family is working to find search dogs, most specifically cadaver dogs, but are keeping the location private to ensure the area is as undisturbed as possible.

 Volunteers in August initially focused their search on the Utah-Arizona border, believing Conger might have driven back roads to Lee’s Ferry in connection with a trip he had been planning.
 Patricia Conger said in September that she believed he might have been heading to Ogden, where he was raised, or Orem, where he lived until weeks before his disappearance.

 Philanthropist Bill Pulte has pledged a $30,000 reward for any information leading to finding Jesse Conger.
 Pulte also got pilot Mark Love involved, who has offered his services to searchers in the area.

 Planes, helicopters and boats have been employed to search for his car or any clues that could lead to his whereabouts.

-Patricia Conger said every day she becomes “more and more confident in finding Jesse.”
+Patricia Conger said in September that every day she was “more and more confident in finding Jesse.”

 “The caliber of people who have stepped up is extremely high; I am so grateful,” she said.

 She said her brother could be using the radio as his primary source of information and contact because he left all of his electronics at home.
 She is asking volunteers or anyone following along to contact local radio stations to get the word out.

 Anyone with information is encouraged to contact the Scottsdale Police Department at 480-312-5000.

 Copyright St. George News, SaintGeorgeUtah.com LLC, 2019, all rights reserved.